oVirt/ovirt-site/source/feature/design/stabledeviceaddresses.html.md

 #### Expected unit-tests

-Verify that all VM DAO tests pass Test both old & new OVFs for export/import
+Verify that all new Generic Device DAO tests pass Verify that all VM DAO tests pass Verify that all Disk DAO and Disk VM mapping DAO tests pass Test both old & new OVFs for export/import

 #### Special considerations